What Will It Take? When Will We Act?

 Systems pushed to their limits.

-Todd notes that existing systems are proving woefully inadequate to the growing need, with wait times increasing to see child psychiatrists, therapists, and other experts, and pediatric hospitals in several states reporting “sharp increases in ED visits for […]
+Todd notes that existing systems are proving woefully inadequate to the growing need, with wait times increasing to see child psychiatrists, therapists, and other experts, and pediatric hospitals in several states reporting “sharp increases in ED visits for anxiety, depression, […]

 Who’s Going to Smile at My Baby?
 When the Pandemic Comes to the NICU